fairymane/LayeredSensing/README.md

 $ pip install ipython
 $ pip install "ipython[notebook]"
 ```
-Or you can install Anaconda, full Python environment for scientific computing and data science, which includes above packages.
+Or you can install Anaconda, a full Python environment for scientific computing and data science, which includes above packages.
  1. Download and install Continuum’s [Anaconda](https://www.continuum.io/downloads).
  2. Update IPython to the current version using the Terminal: